bnnyng/garden/content/(Theorem) Change of variables.md

 ---
 # For functions of multiple variables

->[!abstract] Theorem: Change of variables in higher dimensions
+>[!theorem] Change of variables in higher dimensions
 >Suppose $U \subseteq \mathbb R^n$ is open, $D \subseteq U$ is closed and bounded, and $\varphi : D \to \mathbb R^n$ is $C^2$ or [[Higher-order derivatives of real functions|continuously differentiable]].
 Set $D’ = \varphi(D)$.
 Further, suppose there exists a volume-0 subset $C \subseteq D$ such that:
 >- (i) The [[Multivariable derivatives|dervative map]] $d\varphi_{\vec x}$ is [[Invertibility|invertible]] for $\vec x \in D \backslash C$;
 >- (ii) $\varphi$ is injective on $D \backslash C$;